codesnerd/teaching-git/README.md

 # Configure Git

-Open Git Bash and type the commands given below to configure it.
+Open Terminal (or Git Bash if you're on Windows) and type the commands given below to configure it.
 Enter your information inside the quotation marks.

 ```
 git config --global user.name "Your Name"